krouspy/schedular-multisig/README.md

 ## Overview

 This repository contains an Upgradeable contract behind a Multisig contract.
 Multisig signers can propose upgrades and approve them.
-Once the total approvals reaches the confirmations required, a scheduled call is created to upgrade the contract and triggered after 3 blocks.
+Once the total approvals reaches the confirmations required, a scheduled call to upgrade the proxy contract is created and triggered after 3 blocks, using the Scheduler contract from Acala.

-## Environment
+### Environment

 Ubuntu 20.04 LTS